serde-rs/serde-rs.github.io/future/_src/container-attrs.md

 - ##### `#[serde(rename_all = "...")]`

   Rename all the fields (if this is a struct) or variants (if this is an enum) according to the given case convention.
-The possible values are `"PascalCase"`, `"camelCase"`, `"snake_case"`, `"SCREAMING_SNAKE_CASE"`, `"kebab-case"`.
+The possible values are `"lowercase"`, `"PascalCase"`, `"camelCase"`, `"snake_case"`, `"SCREAMING_SNAKE_CASE"`, `"kebab-case"`.